 Life in my father’s house was life in a pirate’s lair, or the hideout of Zorro.
 Everywhere there were riches, the kind that fill a child’s heart and mind.
 There was a real shrunken head from the Amazon, with three inch black hair and a face like a walnut.
-From China, there was a wooden carving of Kwan Yin who stood within a tiny black wooden house whose doors latched with brass.
+From China, there was a wooden carving of stern-faced Kwan Yin standing within a tiny wooden house whose doors latched with brass.
 There were crabs, sealed in amber.
-There was a large picture of a serene topless woman emerging from a base of jade with a crown topped by a basket of fruit and flowers in her hair.
-Bookcases were everywhere, cobbled of giant grey bricks and golden boards, bursting with books of art and stories and history.
-Mexican ranchero music or classical symphonies filled the rooms, Swann Lake by Tschiakovsky, rolling waves of basso piano by Rachmaninof and the heart rending violins of Sheherezade.
-To go with them, courtesy of my father’s imagination, were stories of princes and princesses, Peter and the Wolf, or the classic tale of the Sheik’s new wife who saved her own life by her ability to tell endlessly fascinating stories.
-One day at age seven I learned of Noche Triste, when the Spaniards fled the Aztec army by night and died in the canals of Tenochtitlan, for my father was mesmerized by Mexico.
-At bed time “Hamp” would sit by my bed and make up another installment of the adventures of Cesca and her friend, Oscar the Octopus.
-Or engage in mock battles with me, our hands arranged with four fingers down for horses’ feet and the middle finger raised as a horse head, galloping across the folds of the blankets.
+There was a large picture of a serene topless woman emerging from a base of jade with a crown topped by a basket of fruit and flowers.
+Bookcases were everywhere, cobbled of giant grey bricks and golden cedar boards, bursting with books of art and stories and history.
+Mexican ranchero music or classical symphonies filled the rooms - Swann Lake by Tschiakovsky, rolling waves of basso piano by Rachmaninof and the heart rending violins of Sheherezade.
+To go along with them, , were stories of princes and princesses,courtesy of my father’s imagination, Peter and the Wolf, or the classic tale of the Sheik’s new wife who saved her own life by her ability to tell endlessly fascinating stories.
+One day when i was only seven, he told me all about Noche Triste, when the Spaniards fled the Aztec army by night and died in the canals of Tenochtitlan, for my father was mesmerized by Mexico.
+At last, at bed time, “Hamp” would sit by my bed and make up another installment of the adventures of Cesca and her friend, Oscar the Octopus and engage in mock battles with me, our hands arranged with four fingers down for horses’ feet and the middle finger raised as a horse head, galloping across the folds of the blankets.

 In the back yard were Hamp’s projects.
 One month it was all the objects he had gathered to try and seal those tiny crabs into wax made to look like amber.
-A gruesome but, to me at three, fascinating failure, as the tiny crabs died in their bucket and disintegrated.
+This was a gruesome but, to me at three, fascinating failure, as the tiny crabs died in their bucket and disintegrated.
 Months of stone pounding followed, as Hamp conceived the notion to gouge holes in basalt rocks and sell them as bohemian candle holders.
-One day, with hoots of triumph, he invented the submarine sandwich (though never knew how to market his eureka moment).
-On Saturdays he washed the car with a hose in the hot sun, and I stomped through the puddles and shrieked with joy when he turned the hose toward the sky and let it rain down on me.
-When storms came, he would take my mother and me onto the breakwater, to hunker down as the waves crashed and sprayed us.
+One day, with hoots of triumph, he invented the submarine sandwich (though, alas, he never marketed his eureka moment).
+On Saturdays, he washed down our car with a hose in the hot sun, and I stomped through the puddles and shrieked with joy when he turned the hose toward the sky and let it rain down on me.
+When real storms came, he would take my mother and me onto the breakwater, to hunker down as the waves crashed and sprayed us.
 He taught me to leap confidently between slanted rock faces almost as soon as I could run.

 I did not know it then, but I was living with a man who had created himself in opposition to almost all he had grown up with.
-The life first handed him as a boy was anything but Bohemian and free.
-My father was a child of the original Mormons.
-His great grandfather, Jonathan Hampton, was a carpenter with Brigham Young when they were both converted, and was among his original circle in their first migrations and died of exposure guarding Joseph Smith.
-His great-grandmother, Julia Foster, after Jonathan’s death and many travails, became one of Brigham Young’s wives.
+The life first handed him as a boy was anything but Bohemian and free, for my father was a child of the original Mormons.
+His great grandfather, Jonathan Hampton, was a carpenter with Brigham Young when they were both converted, and was among his original circle in their first migrations.
+He died of exposure guarding Joseph Smith.
+Hamp’s great-grandmother, Julia Foster, after Jonathan’s death and many travails, became one of Brigham Young’s wives.
 For a time, she was in charge of the “Lion House” where most of his 50 spouses lived.
 Her son by Jonathan was named after Brigham Young and served as the sheriff of Salt Lake City through the years of turmoil when the federal government pushed hard into their polygamous haven.
-Brigham Young Hampton himself had three wives and many children by them.
+This Brigham Young Hampton himself had three wives and many children by them.
 He served time in his own jail more than once, courtesy of the feds.
-His last wife, a 19 year-old English girl who ran away to follow Mormon preachers, served as warden of the city jail, after losing four children in two months to diptheria.
+His last wife, a 19 year-old English girl who ran away to follow Mormon preachers, eventually served as warden of the city jail, after losing four children in two months to diptheria.
 In pictures of her in middle age, her mouth is hard as iron.
 They all seemed to have mouths like that, men and women both.
 It was not a time for free spirits or easy living.

 My father’s first memories were of Salt Lake.
-He showed me pictures of a house on a hill down which he slid his homemade toboggan in winter and watched in summer as ice was delivered in cut blocks for the ice boxes of the city folk, wrapped in hay and carried in wagons down from the high lakes.
+He showed me pictures of a house on a hill down which he slid his homemade toboggan in winter and watched in summer as ice was delivered in cut blocks to his mother’s ice box, wrapped in hay and carried in wagons down from the high lakes.
 The first black box telephones hung on kitchen walls.
 His father was a cattleman, a broker, who traveled the western states buying beefstock to send by train to the hungry cities of the west.
 His mother, a distant descendent of Scottish royalty, was a school teacher.
-And when the two argued on how best to raise him, it was she who won, giving him his first taste of good books and classical music on the weekly radio broadcasts of the Mormon symphonic choir.
-His father, he said, withdrew from the field and rarely taught him anything.
-This left him bereft of the handy skills most men of his generation regarded as normal.
+And when the two argued on how best to raise him, it was she who won, giving him his first ecstatic taste of good books and classical music in the weekly radio broadcasts of the Mormon symphonic choir.
+His father, he told me, withdrew from the field and rarely taught him anything.
+This left him as an adult bereft of the handy skills most men of his generation regarded as normal.
 He could barely wield a hammer.
-I remember one of the earliest pictures of his childhood, a baby looking up round-eyed into the face of his other grandfather, David Crockett Stuart, a rebel calvalryman also converted to Mormonism after the Civil War.
-There is another, years later, a gangly boy of 10 in overalls with a thatch of black hair and ears that stick out, standing in a field, the one which, in winter, he so proudly used for his toboggan.
+I remember one of the earliest pictures of his childhood, a baby looking up round-eyed into the face of his other grandfather, David Crockett Stuart, a rebel calvalryman who had also converted to Mormonism after the Civil War.
+There is another, years later, of a gangly boy of 10 in overalls with a thatch of black hair and ears that stick out, standing in a field, the one which, in winter, he so proudly used for his toboggan.

 There were no snowy fields where he raised me, only sunny beaches.
 And both of those stern great-grandfathers were gone, as well as my paternal grandparents.
 There was no formality in our house, nor church on the weekends.
 As early as four I was alllowed to roam with great freedom.
 My friends and I chalked hop scotch grids onto the hot cement of the Manhattan Beach strand, a wide sidewalk with a low wall that marked the line between the beach towns and the wide white sand beach that fronts Los Angeles for miles.
 We swung on the baby swings on the sand near my house, my friends and I, or hiked off to what seemed then a formidable distance to the “big swings” two blocks away.
 On these we swung for an hour at a time, pumping upward into the blue sky and sliding back to earth hanging upside down, our blonde hair tickling the sand as we reached the nadir of each arc.
 To explore In the other direction was to come to the mysterious fogged windows of the Hilton Hotel “plunge,” a large indoor pool.
 We climbed up into the indented windowsills and tried to make out the misted figures of people unfathomably swimming indoors when the shining Pacific beckoned only yards away.